Aaronontheweb/node-bootcamp/lessonplan.md

         * Example application

 3. __Hour 3: Building Real Web Applications with Node__
-    * Saving Files (to be changed to MongoDB by Tim)
+    * Saving Files
         * Overview of Windows Azure Blob Storage
         * Saving files to Blob Storage
         * Getting files from Blob Storage
-    * Working with a Database (to be changed to MongoDB by Tim)
+    * Working with a Database
-        * Overview of Windows Azure Table Storage
+        * Overview of MongoDB
-        * Using Azure Table Storage in Node.JS
+        * Using MongoDB in Node.JS
             * Saving records
             * Looking up a specific key
             * Queries